ihopeit/dynamic-qrcoder/README_EN.md

 - Admin backend to update group QR codes before groups reach capacity (TODO: Automatic switching to the next available group QR code)
 - Provides both management and display interfaces
 - Display page auto-refreshes to ensure QR codes are always up to date
+- HTTPS support for secure access in production environment

 The dynamic QR code functionality requires login for the admin backend, with username and password configured in the `.env` file.
 Each QR code's dedicated link can be accessed anonymously.